 Being charged with a crime of domestic violence can turn a relationship or a family’s world upside down by pulling a parent, spouse, or child out of the home.
 Often, clients come to us with no prior police contact and are confused because they cannot go home, cannot see their children, and are charged with a crime for the first time.
-Mastantuono & Coffee can help you navigate this complicated area of law, including presenting arguments to the court to allow contact while the case is pending, negotiating a reduction of charges to improve the potential outcome, or taking the case to jury trial.
+Mastantuono Coffee & Thomas can help you navigate this complicated area of law, including presenting arguments to the court to allow contact while the case is pending, negotiating a reduction of charges to improve the potential outcome, or taking the case to jury trial.
 We apply our experience in domestic violence cases to help you determine what route fits with your case and goals.

 WISCONSIN DOMESTIC VIOLENCE DEFENSE ATTORNEY

 FREQUENTLY ASKED QUESTIONS

 Domestic violence is not a charge, but rather a charge classification reflecting the relationship between the accused and the complaining witness – such as spouses, those who live together, or have children in common.
 If the criminal charge attached to the domestic violence enhancer is a felony offense, it is.